-ATFA are pleased to present some exciting workshops and courses in 2017.
+ATFA is pleased to present some exciting workshops and courses in 2019.

 Assessing Timber Floor Performance

 This course will assist in providing necessary timber flooring diagnostic skills, as well as considering ways to approach customers.
 The workshop gives participants the opportunity to share and discuss experiences, and just as importantly listen and learn from the experiences of others.
 The workshop provides fundamental information on the characteristics and performance of various flooring products; solid, bamboo, engineered.